Charleston health experts speak on the relationship between vaping and the coronavirus

-With the global coronavirus pandemic and South Carolina already seeing hundreds of cases, some residents are likely wondering if vaping could make it more likely to get the disease or worsen the outcome.
+With the global coronavirus pandemic lingering and South Carolina approaching 1,000 cases, some residents are likely wondering if vaping could increase their chances of getting the disease or worsen the outcome.

 Last year, vaping and electronic cigarette use made headlines when an outbreak of a new lung injury associated with the use emerged.
 A Charleston County teen even filed a federal lawsuit against Juul Labs Inc. after being hospitalized because of the lung injury.